 Quick Pickled Vegetables – A simple, delicious recipe that can be used with any veggie!
 Beets, turnips, radishes, carrots, kohlrabi, onions, cauliflower, peppers, or green beans!

-- Enough Fresh Raw Veggies to fill 2 Quart size mason Jars (about 5-6 cups)- beets, carrots, radishes, turnips, cucumbers, okra, green beans, asparagus, red onion, zucchini or summer squash, cauliflower florets, bell peppers, garlic scapes, fennel bulbs, cabbage, rainbow chard stems
+- Enough Fresh Raw Veggies to fill 2 Quart size mason Jars (about 5-6 cups)- cucumbers, beets, carrots, radishes, turnips, okra, green beans, asparagus, red onion, zucchini or summer squash, cauliflower florets, bell peppers, garlic scapes, fennel bulbs, rainbow chard stems

-Cover and let sit on the counter to cool, and after an hour or two, place in the fridge.
-These will taste good after 6-8 hours, but much better after a couple days.
-Keeps up to three weeks.
+- Let sit on the counter to cool, and after an hour or two, cover and place in the fridge.
+These will taste good after 8-12 hours- but much better after a couple of days.

 If you are planning to can your pickles for long-term storage, bring a large pot of water to a boil and sterilize 2 wide-mouth pint jars and their metal lids.

 Place the pickling liquid in saucepan over high heat and bring to a rolling boil.
 Pour the brine over the veggies filling each jar to within 1/2-inch of the top.
 Remove any air bubbles.
 Gently tap the jars against the counter a few times to remove all the air bubbles.
 Top off with more pickling liquid if necessary.
 Tighten the lids.
 Place the lids over the jars and screw on the rings until tight.
 For longer storage, place the filled jars in a boiling pot of water to can them.
 When the water comes back to a boil, boil the filled jars for 5 minutes then remove the jars immediately.
 Make sure the lids pop down.

 - Serving Size: ½ cup - based on cucumber

 - Sodium: 291.7 mg

 - Fiber: 0.3 g